 The benefit of this type of trust is that the gift amount is reduced by the value of your retained income interest.
 Therefore, you are able to leverage your gift tax exemption and exclude a valuable asset from your estate.
 The longer the term of years, the greater the reduction in the value of the gift.
-However, if you do not survive the term of years, the entire value of the property is includable in your estate.
-So it is in your interest to choose a term that you think you will survive.
+However, if you do not survive the term of years, the entire value of the property is still includable in your estate.
+The term you choose must therefore strike the right balance between these competing goals.